 We hope you enjoy this recipe – once you’re use to stir frying recipes they really are quick and easy.
 To begin with I always found it a bit frantic – preferring a casserole and some mashed potatoes, but now that I’m use to the speed of stir fried cooking, I discovered that Vegan Noodles is a really easy supper.

-- 1 inch piece of fresh ginger chopped up (use a tsp of ground ginger if you don't have fresh to hand)
+- 1 inch Fresh Ginger (use a tsp of ground ginger if you don't have fresh)